particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Ethernet Featherwing deprecation 2024-01-05

+The Ethernet Featherwing for Gen 3 devices is now deprecated and no longer available in the retail and wholesale stores.

 ### Clarify size of built-in types 2024-01-04

 The size of double, etc. are the same across all platforms, not just the Photon and Electron.